sergio11/trust_certification_system_blockchain/README.md

 TCS uses a private IPFS swarm to quickly process and store any number of files on multiple computers simultaneously.

+Also you can read more detail information about this project [in this Medium article](https://sanchezsanchezsergio418.medium.com/trust-certification-system-safeguarding-academic-integrity-with-blockchain-b212c78789e4).

 </br>

 <p align="center">